lucasvanmol/algodot/test/project/addons/algodot/Documentation/Content/Algorand/Algodot.md

     generates a new account with mnemonic stored to a dictionary

 (10) get_address()
+     Generates a Wallet Address from a mnemonic string.

 (11) group_transactions()
      constructs a group tx that can be signed by both wallet addresses